ClementTsang/unicode-ellipsis/README.md

 # unicode-ellipsis

-A crate to truncate Unicode strings and add ellipsis to them.
+A crate to truncate Unicode strings to a certain width, automatically adding an ellipsis if the string is too long.